theabbie/Generic-Static-Site-Generator/README.md

 ## Contact

 [This](https://theabbie.github.io) is the gateway to my entire internet presence.
 Find me there.
-If that doesn't let you know enough about me,.
-Then I am afraid to say, Nothing can
+If that doesn't let you know enough about me, Then I am afraid to say, Nothing can

 ## License